twizzork/VSMod-QuarteredLogsToFirewood/README.md

-# Twizzork's Quartered Logs to Firewood
+# twizzork's Quartered Logs to Firewood

 This is a small recipe mod for Vintage Story that allows the user to chop up 1 quartered log into 4 firewood.